hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `recursors` - This flag provides addresses of upstream DNS servers that are used to recursively resolve queries if they are not inside the service domain for consul.
-For example, a node can use Consul directly as a DNS server, and if the record is outside of the "consul." domain, the query will be resolved upstream using their servers.
+For example, a node can use Consul directly as a DNS server, and if the record is outside of the "consul." domain, the query will be resolved upstream.

 * `rejoin_after_leave` - Equivalent to the `-rejoin` command-line flag.